fncbook/fnc/frontmatter/differences.md

 @(x) cos(x.^3 + 2*x.^2 - 1)
 ```

 so that the function is available elementwise.
-NumPy would not require any dotting in this case; for more complex functions, it provides `np.vectorize` to help, but it is not a panacea.
+NumPy would not require any dotting in this case; for more complex functions, it provides `np.vectorize` to help, but that is not a panacea.